Payroll Services (5000) Procedures

 .420 Total Reimbursement

-State Moving and Relocation Regulations establishes the total dollar limit of $11,000 (minus the employer FICA tax) for gross reimbursement for all moving and relocation expenses other than common carrier transportation and 30 day storage of household goods.
-The limit includes all gross reimbursements (that is, actual reimbursements received by the employee and payments to third parties for the employee).
-The limit also includes any necessary employee payroll taxes paid that relate to the reimbursements.
+State Moving and Relocation regulations establishes the total dollar limit of $11,000 for all moving and relocation expenses other than common carrier transportation and 30 day storage of household goods.
 Regulations do not place a maximum limit on expense reimbursement or costs related to the use of a common carrier for transportation and 30 days storage.

 .430 Employee's Spouse